20n/act/wikiServices/README.md

 The front page should now contain our usual intro page and images.
 The `All_Chemicals` list is empty, but can be populated and re-uploaded in the same way.

 To edit the side bar content (i.e. to remove `Random Page` and `Recent Changes`), navigate to `/index.php?title=MediaWiki:Sidebar` and edit the source.
 Use http://preview.bioreachables.20n.com/index.php?title=MediaWiki:Sidebar as an example of this.

+## AWS ##

+We're currently hosting our wikis in EC2, though this could change in the future (i.e. there is nothing strictly tying us to EC2--we could move to Azure if needed).
+Most of AWS's services are fairly self-explanatory; just the same, here is a brief overview of the AWS facilities we're using and how they're configured.

+### EC2 ###

+We're currently using `t2.medium` instances, which have enough memory to run MySQL, nginx, and our Java web services fairly comfortably.
+Our instances started out with a vanilla Ubuntu 16.04 AMI, but snapshots now exist that should provide a fully configured base wiki image that can be used to create new private, per-customer wiki instances.
+Specifically, a new instance created with AMI `reachables-wiki-20161229T1800` should have a full wiki + supporting software stack installed but no reachables data populated: you'll need to upload wiki pages, images (**important**: molecule renderings need to be uploaded to the wiki **and** copied to `/var/www/mediawiki/assets/img`), and a reachables list (see `service/README.md`), but the rest should already be in place.

+### Security Groups, Elastic IPs, and DNS ###

+By default, EC2 instances will only be accessible from within their VPC (virtual private cloud), a group of instances that AWS groups together for security purposes.
+In order to grant network access from other locations, instances must be enrolled in security groups.
+During set up, only port 22 (ssh) should be open to anything outside the VPC; the `office-ssh` security group in `us-west-2` opens port 22 only to the office's static IP.
+Once setup is complete, the poorly named `wiki-group` security group can be used instead.
+This grants public access to port 80 (http) and 22, though the latter can be restricted to specific IPs if necessary.

+Security groups can also be used for IP-based whitelisting of clients.
+I strongly recommend, however, that whitelisting not be the exclusive access protection mechanism: either basic or certificate-based authentication should also be used to prevent unauthorized access in the event of client IP reallocation.
+Also, we should purchase and install SSL certificates on our wiki hosts to protect in-flight traffic--SSL + client certificate authentication is the strongest authentication mechanism we can realistically employ.

+Each wiki host is assigned an Elastic IP address, which is static.
+Once an instance has been assigned an Elastic IP, an entry can be added in our Route 53 configuration to assign a DNS name to that host.
+Create an `A` record that points to that Elastic IP in the `20n.com` record set; in a few hours, the name should propagate to all major public DNS servers.

+**Important**: once a DNS name has been assigned to a wiki server, update `$wgServer` in `LocalSettings.php` to reference that name.
+Mediawiki has a tendency to rewrite the current URL with its canonical hostname, which may result in unexpected connection failures if the hostname is not updated before clients access the wiki.

+### SNS ###

+We use AWS's simple notification service (SNS) to send emails when users submit pathway order requests.
+These are sent via a single message topic whose ARN (resource id) is stored in `orders_config.json`.
+Only the `wiki-order-notification-user` user has privileges to publish to this topic, and its AWS access/secret key must be used when setting up the orders service.
+The current wiki AMI already contains credentials for this user, but they are not checked into GitHub.

+Users who wish to receive order notification emails must subscribe to the `wiki_order_notifications` topic.
+Subscription requests can be sent through the SNS dashboard, and must be confirmed/accepted by each user before further emails will be sent.